Azure/aaz/Commands/networkcloud/storageappliance/readme.md

 : Get properties of the provided storage appliance.

 - [update](/Commands/networkcloud/storageappliance/_update.md)
-: Update properties of the provided bare metal machine, or update tags associated with the bare metal machine.
-Properties and tag updates can be done independently.
+: Update properties of the provided storage appliance, or update tags associated with the storage appliance Properties and tag updates can be done independently.

 - [validate-hardware](/Commands/networkcloud/storageappliance/_validate-hardware.md)
 : Validate the hardware of the provided storage appliance.